Don't blame the economy for China's latest market meltdown

 "The economy is likely to slow further in 2016 as a result of persistent excessive capacity problems," wrote analysts at OCBC Bank in their outlook for the current year.

-"On a positive note, the transition towards a service and consumption-driven economy is likely to provide a buffer to China's growth.
+"On a positive note, the transition toward a service and consumption-driven economy is likely to provide a buffer to China's growth.
 Therefore, we expect China to grow around 6.7 percent in 2016."

 Analysts at Nomura were more pessimistic, predicting growth to slip below 6 percent this year, but added: "We believe systemic risk remains under control and do not expect a hard landing any time soon."